Ah, Spring Break.

 Sweaty palms?
 Not to worry.
 Spring Break programs have you covered.

 North Vancouver Recreation and Culture offers a variety of full and half day Spring Break camps for children aged 2-12.
-Visit Spring Break Camps for more information.
+Visit our camps page for more information.

 Kari is one of NVRC's bloggers and is also a busy and active North Van mom with three boys who all play hockey.